zirpo/auto-blogger-repo/memory-bank/progress.md

 - The project is currently a minimal viable product.
 - There are no other outstanding tasks or features that are partially implemented.
 - Future work will depend on new requirements.
+- The "Story Behind the Blog" interactive presentation has been integrated and fixed as per "Change Request: BLOG-10".

 ## Current Status
 - The project is stable and functional in its current state.